programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 7: Exportation

-For further inspection, you can then export as a CSV for EXCEL post-correction -
+For further inspection, you can then export the.xlsx file for EXCEL inspection and post-correction -

-    df.to_csv("red_flag_matches.csv", index=False, encoding="utf-8")
-    print("DataFrame exported to red_flag_matches.csv")
+     out_path = Path("red_flags_by_folder.xlsx")
+     with pd.ExcelWriter(out_path, engine="openpyxl") as writer:
+     for folder in sorted({p.relative_to(ROOT).parts[0] for p in pdfs}): sheet = folder[:31]
+          sub = df[df["folder"] == folder].drop(columns=["folder"])
+          sub.to_excel(writer, sheet_name=sheet, index=False)
+    out_path

 ### STEP 8: Review and Post Correction

-Our spaCy method aims to extract problematic AI tool clauses, and - in turn - ais institutional procurement workflows and researcher decision-making.
+Our spaCy method aims to extract problematic AI tool clauses, and aid institutional procurement workflows and researcher decision-making.
 Nonetheless, human-in-the-loop review is still essential for interpreting risk.
-As such, we include some human language translations from our own professional perspectives, which break down why certain extracted clauses are problematic, and indeed whether some actually constitute red flags.
+As such, we include some human language translations from our own professional perspectives, which help establish why certain extracted clauses are problematic, and indeed whether some actually constitute red flags.
 Alongside these translations, we provide a RAG (red, amber, green) rating, which - simultaneously - assesses the success of our spaCy method.
+Are flags genuine risks, or false positives?
+Are there any expected risks that have not been captured?

-This human review stage also enables a degree of self-reflection, from the Authors’ own orientation toward AI use.
-With our own understanding of licence agreements varying, due to our library and researcher backgrounds, this section also explores our own knowledge gaps in interpreting terms and conditions.
+This human review stage also enables self-reflection in terms of the Authors’ own orientation toward AI use.
+With our own understanding of licence agreements varying, due to our library and researcher backgrounds, we explore our own knowledge gaps in interpreting terms and conditions.

 <--!
 Yet to Complete -->